Top Financial Advisor Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Ability to accept rejection as part of the job
+• - Ability to handle a variety of people

 What the interviewer is looking for: